janlink/dbt-metabase/README.md

 * `technical`
 * `cruft`

+You can also use `--mark-non-dbt-tables-as-cruft` with the `models` command to automatically mark any tables in Metabase that are not present in your dbt manifest as `cruft`.
+This is useful for maintaining a clean interface by hiding tables that are not actively managed by dbt.

-If you notice any changes to these, please submit a pull request with an update.
+If you notice any changes to these visibility types, please submit a pull request with an update.

 ### Other Meta Fields